dburriss/dburriss.github.io/_posts/2021-01-09-meaning-of-meditation.md

 ## Skills of meditation

 Meditation.
 Often described as clearing your mind.
 Following your breath.
 Relaxing.
-Although the most common descriptions, these are probably the least interesting descriptions of meditation.
+Although the most common descriptions, they are the least interesting activities of meditation.
 They do not capture the rich depth of the techniques that can be found in the many contemplative traditions throughout history.
 During this weird time of a global pandemic, I believe these techniques can be especially helpful.
 <!--more-->
 A clarifying analogue for meditation is that of physical exercise.
 One way of comparing exercises is by their discipline.
 Weightlifting vs running, yoga vs cross-fit.
 If you are looking for what the benefits are from these exercises, the style is less important than the specific exercises you do within them.
 All of these styles can be good for you but doing the exercises from each that give the biggest boost to your physical fitness is the best way of approaching them.
 Meditation is the same.
 When comparing the different styles of meditation, the common theme is living a good life.
 What exactly a good life is can differ between them but this just gives us a buffet of techniques to choose from while trying to improve our own lives.